Irving Family Advocacy Center (FAC)

 CALL (972) 721-6560

 The Irving Family Advocacy Center (FAC) functions in partnership with the City of Irving to provide free counseling services to the city’s youth and families.
+See our brochure.

 The bulk of its operating budget comes from the City of Irving.
 Additionally, the nonprofit corporation, Irving Family Advocacy Center Inc., raises funds through fundraisers and grant programs to help maximize its reach to Irving residents.